Dec. 23, 2024

 For more information, please visit Godson Tech.

-Nickel Cadmium rechargeable batteries are mostly used where high discharge rate and large capacities are needed, such as in biomedical equipment, portable electronic devices, small digital cameras, and home power tools like drills, etc.
+NiCd rechargeable batteries are most commonly used in applications requiring high discharge rates and large capacities.
+These include biomedical equipment, portable electronic devices, small digital cameras, and home power tools like drills.

 NiCd